-There are certain circumstances under which acceptance of gifts or other gratuities are acceptable.
-While each instance of providing or receiving a gratuity should be carefully reviewed with the President before accepting or giving the gift, provided there is no intent or appearance of intent to influence a business decision (for example, an upcoming bid award) by either the giving or the receiving the gift, the following may be acceptable depending upon the circumstances:
+There are certain circumstances when acceptance of gifts or other gratuities is acceptable.
+Each instance of providing or receiving a gratuity should be carefully reviewed in accordance with the Company's DOA before accepting or giving the gift.
+The following may be acceptable, depending on the circumstances:

-- meals, refreshments, entertainment (including sporting events and concerts), accommodations or travel arrangements of reasonable value in the course of a meeting or other occasion where the purpose is to hold bona fide business discussions or to foster better business relations, provided your host is present, your attendance is related to your job duties, the level of expense is reasonable and customary in the context of your business and the relationship with the host, and the frequency of such invitations from one host, is not unreasonable given the circumstances; - other gifts (including gift cards), not to exceed \$150, that are related to commonly recognized events or occasions, such as a promotion, new job, wedding, retirement, holidays or birthdays; - advertising or promotional material of reasonable value, such as pens, pencils, note pads, key chains, calendars and similar items; - discounts or rebates on merchandise or services that are available to other customers under similar circumstances; - awards of a reasonable value from civic, charitable, educational, or religious organizations for recognition of service and accomplishment; - gifts awarded as part of a random drawing where it is clear that no possible inference can be drawn that acceptance of the gift could influence you in the performance of your duties for us.
+- meals, refreshments, entertainment (including sporting events and concerts), accommodations or travel arrangements of reasonable value in the course of a meeting or other occasion where the purpose is to hold bonafide business discussions or foster better business relations, provided your host is present, your attendance is related to your job duties, the level of expense is reasonable and customary in the context of your business, and the frequency of invitations from one host, is not unreasonable given the circumstances; - other gifts (including gift cards), generally not to exceed \$150 in value, that are related to commonly recognized events or occasions, such as a promotion, new job, wedding, retirement, holidays or birthdays; - advertising or promotional material of reasonable value, such as pens, pencils, note pads, key chains, calendars, and similar items; - discounts or rebates on merchandise or services that are available to other customers under similar circumstances: - awards of a reasonable and de minimis value from civic, charitable, educational, or religious organizations for recognition of service and accomplishment;

-The Company may make exceptions to these general rules and allow or even encourage employees or directors to attend events that exceed this policy if the Company is sponsoring an event for a significant customer, a significant vendor sponsors an event, or attendance at an event is important to maintaining our relationship with that customer or vendor.
-However, employees must consult with their supervisor and/or the Human Resources department regarding appropriateness of such an exception before attending any such event.
+The Company may make exceptions to these general rules and allow or even encourage employees or directors to attend events that exceed this policy if the Company is sponsoring an event for a significant customer, if a significant vendor sponsors an event or if attendance at an event is important to maintaining our relationship with that vendor.
+Employees must consult with their supervisor, your Human Resource department and/or the Legal Department before attending such an event and, in many instances, obtain approvals as required by the DOA before attending an event or accepting entertainment.

-One of my business contacts represents an important vendor that is currently competing for our business.
+Q: One of my business contacts represents an important vendor that is currently competing for our business.
 Recently, after a meeting, he handed me two \$250 tickets to a sporting event and said, "keep us in mind for that next purchase."
 Should I keep the tickets?

-No, you should not keep the tickets.
+A: No, you should not keep the tickets.
 In this case, the vendor is attempting to influence your purchasing decision.
 Moreover, it does not appear that the vendor is going to be attending the event with you.
-The Company's Code prohibits gifts that may appear to influence decisions involving our business.
+The Company's Code prohibits gifts, whether given or received, that may appear to influence decisions involving our business.
 Politely refusing the gift will ensure compliance with our ethics policies.
 If you are unsure, seek guidance through the Hotline.